ismnoiet/ChromeSnippets/README.md

 snippet name  | What it does ?
 ------------- | -------------
-snippet  | to add a minimal manifest.js boilerplate code
+base_manifest  | to add a minimal manifest.js boilerplate code
-background  | to add the manifest background attribute content_scripts  | to add the manifest content_scripts attribute
+background  | to add the manifest background attribute content_scripts  | to add the manifest content_scripts attribute icons  | to add the manifest icons attribute permissions  | to add the manifest permissions attribute event_page  | to add the manifest event_page attribute options_page    | to add the manifest options_page attribute browser_action    | to add the manifest browser_action attribute

 ##TODO
-A lot more snippets are coming, so stay tuned :)
+A lot more snippets are coming soon, so stay tuned :)